carlos55ml/rptweaks/README.md

 * Disable or enable auto health regeneration.
 * Disable or enable Headshots kills with only 1 shot.

+## INSTALLATION:

+* Download the ZIP or clone the repository in your resources folder.
+* add `ensure rptweaks` in your server.cfg
+* you're done!

 ## VERSION:

 Script is currently in version **1.1** , more functions to come!